Combinatorial Optimization of AC Optimal Power Flow with Discrete Demands in Radial Networks

 \section{Introduction}

 The AC optimal power flow (OPF) problem underpins many optimization problems of power systems.
 However, OPF is notoriously hard to solve.
-The hardness of OPF stems from two issues: (1) {\em non-convexity} because of the non-convex constraints involving complex-valued entities of power systems, and (2) {\em combinatoric constraints}, for example, discrete power injection/ejection constraints.
+The hardness of OPF stems from two issues: (1) {\em non-convexity} because of the non-convex constraints involving complex-valued entities of power systems, and (2) {\em combinatoric constraints}, for example, discrete power injection/extraction constraints.
 In the past, due to the lack of understanding of solvability of OPF, researchers have been relying on unproven heuristics or general numerical solvers, which suffer from the issues of excessive running-time, lack of termination guarantee, or uncertainty of how far the output solutions deviate from the true optimal solutions.

 Recently, there have been advances in tackling OPF by applying convex relaxations\cite{huang2017sufficient,gan2015exact,low2014convex1,low2014convex2}.
 These results imply that the relaxation of certain equality operating constraints to be inequality constraints can attain a more tractable convex programming problem which admits an optimal solution to the original problem, under certain mild sufficient conditions verifiable in a prior.
-Remarkably, these results can be applied to OPF with discrete power ejections (e.g., \cite{gan2015exact}).
+Remarkably, these results can be applied to OPF with discrete power extractions (e.g., \cite{gan2015exact}).
 There are also several relaxations based on semi-definite programming (SDP) formulations that rely on the bus injection model for power flow analysis. \cite{kocuk2016strong, hijazi2017convex, fattahi2017conic, josz2015application}.

-However, because of the lack of proper efficient algorithms to solve the convex-relaxed OPF with combinatoric constraints, most prior papers (e.g., \cite{huang2017sufficient,gan2015exact,low2014convex1,low2014convex2}) only studied OPF with continuous power ejection constraints, such that the controls of power ejections can be partially satisfied.
-Some papers considered OPF with discrete control variables \cite{briglia2017distribution,murray2015optimal,lin2008distributed}, but their algorithms rely mainly on heuristics and show no guarantee on optimality and running time.
+However, because of the lack of proper efficient algorithms to solve the convex-relaxed OPF with combinatoric constraints, most prior papers (e.g., \cite{huang2017sufficient,gan2015exact,low2014convex1,low2014convex2}) only studied OPF with continuous power extraction constraints, such that the controls of power extractions can be partially satisfied.
+Some papers considered OPF with discrete control variables \cite{briglia2017distribution,murray2015optimal,lin2008distributed, hijazi2017convex, fattahi2017conic}, but their algorithms rely mainly on heuristics and show no guarantee on optimality and running time.